DavesCodeData/Node-Boilerplate/README.md

 Then located the dist folder and copy all the created files.

-Simply past those into frontend on this Node server and you will have the beginnings of a NodeAngularPostgreSQL stack.
+Simply paste those into frontend on this Node server and you will have the beginnings of a NodeAngularPostgreSQL stack.

 You will have to fill out your own information for you own Postgres database under the db.js file in the root of this folder.